Ender-ing/wre-docs/render-activity/localisation.md

 ### Language Expression Source

-Each *language expression* inherits its value according to the path ID definition in corresponding `.locale` file within the same directory.
+Each *language expression* inherits its value according to the path ID definition in the corresponding `.locale` file within the same directory.

 Global *language expressions* are defined in the [global locale folder](https://github.com/Ender-ing/render-activity/tree/main/global/locale).